Remembering Richard Bernstein, 1932-2022

 knew him very well, are not aware of Dick and Carol Bernsteins’ exceptionally energizing

-Democracy & Diversity summer institutes in both Krakow and Wroclaw.
+presence at our Democracy & Diversity summer institutes in both Krakow and Wroclaw.
 Their

 striking intellectual generosity influenced our lives and opened up many paths to explore and to